milochen0418/dexon-dapp-test-project/README.md

 #### migrate to development environment
 $ npm run migrate:development

-### deploy for read blockchain in testnet
+### deploy smart contract in testnet
 $ npm run migrate:testnet

+### Or deploy smart contract in your testnet (your ganache rpc server)
+$ npm run migrate:mytestnet

 ## execute web
-After smart contract is on blockchain
+After smart contract is on testmet
 $ npm run exec
-TO make sure youa have http-server
-$ which http-server
-If you don't have it, do it
-$ sudo npm install -g http-server

 ## Clean all and run all steps
 $ npm run reboot